AppiumTestDistribution/PageObjectPatternAppium/README.md

 To Run the Cucumber test

-    * mvn clean -Dtest=RunnerCukes test
+    * mvn validate && Platorm="android" mvn clean -Dtest=RunnerCukes test

-1.Please make sure you have android.json or iOS.json with capabilities under caps folder.
+1.Please make sure you have capabilities.json  under caps folder.

 2.RUNNER value in config.properties can be set with parallel or distribute.
 (Parallel will run the same test cases across devices & distribute will split the test cases randomly across devices)